 The Southeast Conservation Blueprint

 The Southeast Conservation Blueprint is the primary product of SECAS.
 The Blueprint is more than just a map.
-It’s a living spatial plan to achieve the SECAS vision of a connected network of lands and waters across the Southeast and Caribbean.
-More than 350 people from over 140 organizations have used or are using the Blueprint in their work.
-So far, the Southeast Blueprint has helped bring in more than $100 million in conservation funding to protect and restore over 200,000 acres.
+It’s a living spatial plan to achieve the SECAS vision of a connected network of lands and waters across the Southeast and U.S. Caribbean.
+More than 450 people from over 180 organizations have used or are using the Blueprint in their work.
+So far, the Southeast Blueprint has helped bring in more than $270 million in conservation funding to protect and restore over 315,000 acres.

 You can explore and download the data on the Blueprint page of the SECAS Atlas, a free online mapping platform.
-Here, you can also read more about the methods and underlying datasets used to create Version 2023.
-For a full list of everything that changed in Version 2023, check out the Southeast Blueprint changelog.
+There, you can also read more about the methods and underlying datasets used to create Version 2024.

 Blueprint categories